 Longest visit request not (yet) accepted by the State >

-Belgium tabled voluntary human rights pledges and commitments in support for its candidacy for membership for the period 2009-2012 on 25 March 2009.
+Belgium presented voluntary pledges and commitments in support of its candidature for membership for the period 2016-2018 in April 2015.

-An analysis of steps taken by Belgium in fulfilment of its international pledges shows that it has indeed ratified CPED, CRPD, OP-CRPD, and the OP-ICESCR.
-It is yet to ratify OP-CAT.
+An analysis of steps taken by Belgium in fulfilment of its international pledges shows that it has indeed ratified the OP-CAT.
 Belgium has participated in around half of all Council panel discussions and interactive debates.
-Regarding Special Procedures cooperation, Belgium has facilitated 6 out of 11 visit requests.
-Belgium has a strong record of reporting to Treaty Bodies in a timely manner, and is currently on schedule with regard to 7 of its periodic reports.
-It has only 1 overdue report (ICCPR – less than two months).
+Regarding Special Procedures cooperation, Belgium has facilitated 80% of visit requests.
+Belgium has a strong record of reporting to Treaty Bodies, although it has one overdue report (CERD – 1 year).
 Likewise, it participated in its UPR review at ministerial-level and submitted a mid-term report on implementation.
 Belgium has continued to support the work of the OHCHR through voluntary financial contributions.
 Belgium is yet to ratify the OP-CAT.
 It continues to sponsor resolutions on the question of the death penalty and the role of regional organisations and established a B-level NHRI in compliance with the Paris Principles.